An emotional win for theaters, Hollywood: ‘Inside Out 2’ scores massive $155 million opening

 Hollywood's summer movie anxieties gave way to joy this weekend with the massive debut of Disney and Pixar's " Inside Out 2."
 The animated sequel earned $155 million in ticket sales from 4,440 theaters in the U.S. and Canada, according to studio estimates Sunday.

-Not only is it the second-highest opening weekend in Pixar’s nearly 29 years of making films and the second-biggest animated opening ever (behind only the $182.7 million launch of “Incredibles 2” in 2018); It’s also the biggest of 2024, which had not had any films debut over $100 million.
-With an estimated $140 million from international showings, “Inside Out 2” had a staggering, and record-breaking, $295 million global debut.
+Not only is it the second-highest opening weekend in Pixar’s 29 years of making films and the second-biggest animated opening ever (behind only the $182.7 million launch of “Incredibles 2” in 2018); It’s also the biggest of 2024, and since “Barbie.”
+With an estimated $140 million from international showings, “Inside Out 2” had a staggering, and record-breaking, $295 million global start.

+Tony Chambers, who heads theatrical distribution for Disney, was confident that the film would do “extremely well.”
+But even he was surprised at how much it exceeded already high expectations.

+“People go to the theaters for great movies,” Chambers said.
+“The reviews, the word of mouth just helped build this momentum … It’s becoming a bit of a phenomenon.”

 “This is a monumental weekend for movie theaters,” said Paul Dergarabedian, the senior media analyst for Comscore.